How can out-of-stock products affect your ecommerce business?

-- They don’t buy it at all
+- Don’t buy it at all

-- They buy the product at another store
+- Buy the product at another store

 As it becomes evident the majority of the above-mentioned points aren’t a beneficial scenario for vendors.
 However, there are some hopes that the purchase will be done after all when the customer delays the purchase with the hope of finding it again in-stock.

 That’s where the retailer should use all channels he can to bring the product in stock as quickly as possible.
 He should prevent the customers from going to the competitor’s store.